nora-codes/CS50-PSET10/README.md

 ## Project Details: TLDR Summary

-Details of all the individual files in the app are included in the sections below, but if that's too long to read, here is a summary of what the app does:
+Details of all the individual files in the app are included in the sections below, but if that's too much to read, here is a summary of what the app does:

-- The tools on the website allow the user to design an encryption key to use on passwords for all of their online accounts.
+The tools on the website allow the user to design an encryption key to use on passwords for all of their online accounts.
 This means that instead of having to remember different passwords for each account, or even use a password manager, all the user needs to do is remember one encryption key.

-- In order to use encrytion, the user needs text to encrypt in order to create a password.
-So a base word is used to start off the password - as text to encrypt.
-The more this base word is encrypted, the more difficult it is to hack into.
+In order to use encrytion, the user needs text to encrypt.
+A 'base word' is used as the inital text to be encrypted and once encryption has been used to modify the base word, it can be used as a password.
+The more the base word is encrypted, the more difficult it is to hack into.
 The base word used on this app is the name of the website for which the user is creating a password.

    *For example, if the website is facebook, the base word for the password will be facebook.*

-- The user first creates a single encryption method to apply to the base word.
+The user first creates a single encryption method to apply to the base word.

    *For example, if the encryption is:*